 Some think that a government loan must take forever to close, but this is not usually true.
 A typical conventional loan takes 49 days to close, while a VA mortgage and FHA insured loan take about 50 days.

-The Skinny on Government Home Financing
+The Skinny on Government Home Financing in 2018

 Anyone who has credit issues in their past may want to consider a government home loan.
 It is much easier to qualify for these loans, they have low rates and they close faster.